-The Canadian economy continues to perform well in relation to other countries, however, certain sectors such as retail can be and have been impacted by prolonged poor weather conditions.
-The first quarter of fiscal 2012 results of the Company were severely impacted by poor weather across Canada, however improvement was noted in the second quarter of fiscal 2012 and the Company's long-term outlook remains positive.
-The Bank of Canada, in its most recent Monetary Policy Report in July 2011, has projected that the economy will grow by 2.8% in calendar 2011 and 2.6% in 2012 while indicating that the high level of consumer indebtedness is anticipated to restrain the growth of household spending.
-The Company believes that consumer demand will remain weak as consumers feel the effects of the rise in gas and food prices.
+Concern over the global economic conditions continued to impact Canadian consumer buying behaviours as consumer confidence levels continued on a downward trend.
+The Bank of Canada in its October 2011 Monetary Policy Report revised its projected growth for the economy in calendar 2011 downward from 2.8% projected in July to 2.1% and from 2.6% to 1.9% in 2012.
+This reflects the continued weakening of the economy and diminished consumer confidence.
 The strength of the Canadian dollar favours importers, however it creates a drag on the economic activity of other sectors in Canada.
 The apparel marketplace has been faced with rising cotton prices.
 The price of cotton, an important component in clothing fabrication, had risen to record high prices and along with a significant shortage of supply has placed strains on certain product margins.
-A slowdown in demand has resulted in bringing cotton prices sharply lower over the past few months, however cotton prices remain higher than they have been over the past ten years.
+A slowdown in demand, primarily due to the economic uncertainty in Europe, along with improved cotton harvests has resulted in bringing cotton prices sharply lower over the past few months, however cotton prices remain higher than they have been over the past ten years.
 The Company continues to closely monitor this development in an effort to maintain its value pricing proposition.
 We believe that we remain poised to strengthen the Company's market position in all of our market niches by offering a broad assortment of quality merchandise at affordable prices.
 The Company has virtually no debt and has liquid cash reserves which provide us with the ability to act when opportunities present themselves in whatever format including merchandising, store acquisition/construction, system replacements/ upgrading or expansion by acquisition.